 Sound and Movement Theater | Participation of two instruments and a composer

-This piece is designed to be enjoyed not only through sight but also through hearing.
-Two instruments, a metallophone and a wah-wah tube, are used in the press-based production, synchronized with the music of composer Woodkid.
+This piece is designed not only to be seen with the eyes, but also to be heard and enjoyed.
+It features two press-based instruments, a metallophone and a wah -wah tube, synchronized with the music of composer Wood Kid.
+This device was completed in collaboration with Francois Junod, acclaimed as the world's greatest automaton maker.
 The combination of movement and sound enhances the sense of immersion in the exhibition space.

 A stage lighting-like image where the movements of the automaton and the musical performance are synchronized